 The old ones really did pass clean coffee, and the new ones aren't far behind, but it appears that a little more oil gets through, although the inside of the funnel and pot still remain relatively clean.

 Whether their ad copy holds water or not, this company's at least drinking enough coffee to be wide awake and busy with innovations.

 I was only using Melitta's "Flavor Pore" #4 filters back in 2000.

 See also opinions at:

 * Too often we hurry through life, merely going through the motions.
 This is a good time to relax and pay attention ("focus").
-Notice and mark well in your memory what the coffee tastes like: good, bad, in-between --or maybe it's just "in-offensive"; for unless you've fixed your present position, any course changes will be meaningless.
+Notice and mark well in your memory what the coffee tastes like: good, or "Good!", bad, in-between --or maybe it's just "in-offensive"; for unless you've fixed your present position, any course changes will be meaningless.